67372a/taggui/README.md

   may also have to install `python3.11-dev` or `python3.10-dev` (depending on your Python version) if you get an error while trying to use a CogVLM2 model.
 (See [this issue](https://github.com/jhc13/taggui/issues/234).)

-Alternatively, you can install manually by cloning this repository and installing the dependencies in `requirements.txt`.
-Run `taggui/run_gui.py` to start the program.
-Python 3.11 is recommended, but Python 3.10 should also work.

 ## Usage